RubyPiec/GD-skillsetguessr/README.md

 - semirelevant (Any skillset that has less than 20% of the votes of the most commonly voted skillset)
 - irrelevant (Skillsets that are not in the top 7 most voted)
 - wrong (Everything that is not in the list of skillsets)</sub>

+## Other notes

+Note that this website may not be optimized to work on mobile!

 ## Credits